Sexual & Gender Diversity

 - Check out information on Finding an LGBTQ+ Community Abroad from an interview with an IES alumni - they give insight into what was the most difficult part for them about being queer while studying abroad and advice for queer students who are thinking of studying or interning abroad

-- The NAFSA Rainbow Special Interest Group has resources for students studying abroad who identify as LGBTQ+
+- The NAFSA Rainbow Special Interest Group has resources and scholarships for students studying abroad who identify as LGBTQ+

 - Unpacked: A Study Abroad Guide for Students like Me provides stories written by students about being LGBTQ+ and studying abroad